johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Next we will need to create the following python program in the directory or folder where you will keep the text files that you are importing into your pi from a video of QR-Codes.
-At the teminal window of your pi execute the folowing instuctions:
+At the teminal window of your pi while in your home directory, execute the folowing instuctions:
-mkdir
+Make a new directory:
+`mkdir qrimport`

+Navigate to the new directory:
+`cd qrimport`

+Create the python program needed to convert a video of QR-Codes back into a text file:
+`sudo leafpad QRCodeVideoToTextFile.py`

+Now paste the following program into your open text editor, save your work and then exit the text editor.

 ```
 #Author: Tudor Gheorghiu, Prodicode